2023-12-20 07:08:00

 1. There is no longer an interlocutor

 The first observation is the lack of communication.
 “In the name of reinforced and accelerated digitalization, we are witnessing a process of dehumanization which seems inevitable,” regrets Pierre-François Coppens.
 There is no one left to turn to.
 There are no more emails, everything goes through a platform (Myminfin, Editor’s note).
 And we don’t know who will be the manager of a file because the managers are replaced gradually in a kind of rotation, the reason for which we don’t really know.
 So there is no longer any interlocutor.
-If you have practical questions about tax loopholes, how to declare foreign income, etc., do not call the well-known central number.
+If you have practical questions regarding tax loopholes, how to declare foreign income, etc., do not call the well-known central number.
 You are likely to be on hold for hours and then hear the communication suddenly cut off.
-Previously, we could contact experts by department – in corporate tax, in matters of preventive agreements, etc. – and these experts knew these matters in particular.
+Previously, we might contact experts by department – in corporate tax, in matters of preventive agreements, etc. – and these experts knew these matters in particular.
 This exchange of information was rich and vital both for the tax authorities and for professionals.
 Today, we feel a clear and clear desire from the hierarchy to no longer have the slightest contact with individual taxpayers or professionals, even if you encounter difficulties using the applications provided (Tax on web, Biztax, Intervat for VAT…).
 This orchestrated incommunicability is the total dehumanization of the tax administration service.”
 And this seems to come from a real strategic desire on the part of the tax administration hierarchy.
 “Because, obviously, who says meeting, says dialogue, says negotiations, and therefore letting go a little ballast.
 Here, we feel that the objective is ‘We don’t give up’.
 Even if it leads to legal disputes.
 However, if the administration reached an agreement with the taxpayer and avoided a lawsuit, it would certainly bring in more revenue.

 Is another, simpler tax system possible?